-It is mandatory that NSBA approved classes be scored according to rule #69 or #70.

-69. In one go-round events where there is more than one judge, each judges' score card will be counted and totaled as follows:

-The first place winner under each judge will receive one point, the second place horse under each judge will receive two points etc., with the gated horses receiving one more point than the last placed horse.
+- 73. It is mandatory that NSBA approved classes be scored according to rules. - 74.
+In one go-round events where there is more than one judge, each judges' score card will be counted and totaled as follows: - a) The first place winner under each judge will receive one point, the second place horse under each judge will receive two points etc., with the gated horses receiving one more point than the last placed horse.
 Points for each horse will be totaled and the horses having the least number of points will be the overall winners.